nicodri/Wiki_classifier/README.md

 [required]: space separated urls to classify (unlimited number)

 [optional]: --model [2] or 1, to chose the model (by default 2), 1 is the first version (without extension of the training set by drugs pages) and 2 the second version (with extension)

+[optional]: --verbose [false] or true, to print the relevant extracted information in case of a positive page

 ## Approach